-This policy is based on the Gospel values of faith, respect for the individual and the search for meaning and truth.
+This policy is based on the Gospel values of faith, respect for the individual and the starch for meaning and truth.

-The curriculum at Daramalan provides opportunities for students to develop their potential in all areas of life, including the religious, academic, vocational, social/emotional, community and physical dimensions.
-It is intended also to provide students with opportunities to acquire skills and attributes conducive for lifelong learning.
+The curriculum at Daramalan provides opportunities for students to de selectual in all areas of life, including the religious, academic, vocational, social/emotional, tomb unity and physical dimensions.
+It is intended also to provide students with opportunities to acquire the last and attributes conducive for lifelong learning.

-The curriculum meets national and ACT government requirements.
+The curriculum meets national and ACT government uit cent

 The curriculum encompasses all the learning experiences that are planned, guided and provided by the school.
 The curriculum is focussed on the individual student with his/her needs, abilities and interests.
-The whole environment of the school, with its many varied experiences as well as the valuable traditions of the past, encompass the broad curriculum.
+The whole environment of the school, with its many varied experiences as well as the valuable traditions of the past, encompass the broad curriculture.

-- 1. The faith dimension of the College underpins the learning experiences of students in all subject areas, especially in Religious Education and faith formation activities. - 2.
-The curriculum covers all key learning areas within the Australian Curriculum as well as Religious Education. - 3.
+- 1. The faith dimension of the College underpins the learning experiences of students in all subject areas, especially a Resigious Education and faith formation activities. - 2.
+The curric lum covers all key learning areas within the Australian Curriculum as well as Religious Education. - 3.
 Programs of learning for each subject reflect national and ACT requirements. - 4.
 The curriculum: - offers courses that meet a range of individual needs and learning styles - provides differentiated curriculum and assessment, extension opportunities and learning support - encourages the use of teaching strategies that promote mutual respect, affirming relationships and the growing independence of learners - provides links with the wider community which enrich learning opportunities - includes assessment and reporting policies and practices that meet Australian and ACT government requirements - acknowledges achievement at all levels - provides co-curricular activities